[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

 The Big Three at the end of the Potsdam Conference: Front row (Left to Right) Prime Minister Attlee, President Truman, Generalissimo Stalin.
 Source: Army Signal Corps Collection in the U.S. National Archives.

-Shortly after midnight on August 2, the Potsdam Conference concluded with a joint communique.
-It included reference to the United Nations, whose organization and charter had been completed on June 26 at a conference in San Francisco.
+Shortly after midnight on August 2, the Potsdam Conference concludes with a joint communique.
+It includes reference to the United Nations, whose organization and charter had been completed on June 26 at a conference in San Francisco.

-Truman spoke of a future Washington meeting, but he and Stalin never met again.
+Truman speaks of a future Washington meeting with the Soviet leader, but he and Stalin never meet again.